What is Asbestos

 Requirements for Building Demolitions and Renovations

-Any works that may involve demolition which may result in the disturbance and/or removal of asbestos based materials is to be undertaken in accordance with the provisions of the WorkCover guidelines – Code of Practice for Safe Removal of Asbestos and in accordance with Australian Standard AS 2601 – 2001, Demolition of structures.
+Any works that may involve demolition which may result in the disturbance and/or removal of asbestos based materials is to be undertaken in accordance with the provisions of the WorkCover guidelines – Safe Work Australia (Asbestos) and in accordance with Australian Standard AS 2601 – 2001, Demolition of structures.

 Before renovating, visit asbestosawareness.com.au to learn where asbestos might be found in your home, the dangers of disturbing it and how best to manage it.